rockzhuang/apollo/README.md

-# LG Silicon Valley Lab Apollo 5.0 Fork
+# Sync ApolloAuto&LGSVL Apollo
-This repository is a fork of [Apollo](https://github.com/ApolloAuto/apollo) maintained by the LG Electronics Silicon Valley Lab which has modified and configured to facilitate use with [LG's Automotive Simulator](https://github.com/lgsvl/simulator).
+This repository is to sync LGSVL fork with ApolloAuto upstream, and make some modifications and examples.

 **The software and source code in this repository are intended only for use with LG Automotive Simulator and *should not* be used in a real vehicle.**